appsfire/Appsfire-AIR-plugin/README.md

 // Fired when opening a specific notification. public static const AFSDK_OPEN_NOTIFICATION_DID_FINISH : String;

-// Fired when the Ad Unit did initialize. public static const AFADSDK_ADUNIT_DID_INITIALIZE : String;
+// Fired when the SDK got a response from the web service and ads are ready to be displayed. public static const AFADSDK_MODAL_ADS_REFRESHED_AND_AVAILABLE : String;

-// Fired when the SDK is ready to show modal ads. public static const AFADSDK_MODAL_AD_IS_READY_FOR_REQUEST : String;
+// Fired when the SDK got a response from the web service and there are no ads. public static const AFADSDK_MODAL_ADS_REFRESHED_AND_NOT_AVAILABLE : String;

 // Fired when an the SDK couldn't show a modal ad. public static const AFADSDK_MODAL_AD_REQUEST_DID_FAIL_WITH_ERROR : String;